klojang4j/klojang-check/README.md

 Klojang Check is a Java module dedicated to defensive programming.
-It provides a set of syntactical constructs that make it easy to specify checks on program input, object state, method arguments, variables, etc. In addition, it comes with a well-curated assortment of [common checks](https://klojang4j.github.io/klojang-check/api/org.klojang.check/org/klojang/check/CommonChecks.html) on values of various types.
+It provides a set of syntactical constructs that make it easy to specify checks on program input, object state, method arguments, variables, etc. In addition, it comes with a set of [common checks](https://klojang4j.github.io/klojang-check/api/org.klojang.check/org/klojang/check/CommonChecks.html) on values of various types.
 These checks are associated with short, informative error messages, so you don't have to invent them yourselves.